DaveyJH/ci-portfolio-one-v4/README.md

     - The sticky position applied to the header is a workaround until I can research the drop down menu in greater depth.
 When the pages are scrolled, it allows the main header content to disappear, but keeps the nav menu visible.
 I have done some research into hidden menu's and am confident with the CSS methods to achieve this, however, there appears to be an issue with screen readers and assistive technologies.
 I do not wish to implement a feature which causes accessibility issues.
 With the research I have done, this feature would be too time consuming to implement at present for too little gain
 2. The form on the contact page currently does not send information anywhere.
     - The limitation of this project is to use CSS and HTML and so I have not yet learned about creating the necessary scripting behind the form.
 I have chosen to leave the form on the website to show comprehension of the form element, however **the 'action' and 'method' attributes have been removed** to prevent any issue with errors
+3. If Katie decides to add a blog at a later date it will require a re-work of the navigation bar
+    - As with note 1 above, I would look to implement a menu structure which allows the additional content to be revealed.
+I would use this method for the gallery selections, possibly removing the galleries.html page altogether, and would modify the structure of the navigation.
+The "about" page would sit within a sub menu with "blog" and would fall under a title along the lines of "other" to indicate it does not contain photographs
 ***
 ## Technologies Used